mentor-dev/QA-Learning/API_Testing/README.md

 ## JMeter <a name = "jmeter"></a>

 This task was performed by using API [Swagger Petstore](https://petstore.swagger.io).
-JMeter Test Plan is present [in this repository](./JMeter/Petstore.jmx).
+Created JMeter Test Plan is present [in this repository](./JMeter/Petstore.jmx).

 <small>